9 common misconceptions about clinical trial participation

 Belief: Clinical trials are dangerous because they use untested drugs.

-Reality: There is risk associated with any clinical trial.
+Reality: There is a level of risk associated with any clinical trial.
 As part of the informed consent process, the study team must explain the specific risks associated with the clinical trial so patients can weigh their options.

 Phase 1 clinical trials are the first phase of human testing trials.
-These trials typically enroll healthy patients, and only test for safety.
-These trials are the most likely to offer monetary compensation for participating, and typically enroll 100 participants or less .
+These trials typically enroll approximately 20 to 100 healthy volunteers and only test for safety.
+This trial phase can last anywhere from several months to a year.

 Phase II clinical trials enroll patients with the condition and test for both safety and effectiveness in treating symptoms, based on the goal of the trial.
-They typically enroll a few hundred volunteers.
+Trials in this stage can last from several months to a few years, and recruit up to several hundred patients with the condition to take part.

 Belief: Once I join a trial, I can't change my mind.